Does UC Berkeley have a good student to faculty ratio?

 Above Average Use of Full-Time Teachers

-University of California - Berkeley makes above average use of full-time teachers, with 69.0% of instructors teaching full time.
+University of California - Berkeley has more full-time teachers than the average school, with 66.0% of instructors teaching full time.

 - Research-Focused College: This school has a large number of faculty that spend a significant amount of their time on research projects.
 This can be a big plus if you are interested in pursuing graduate work or performing research yourself.
 However, the risk for all students, particularly undergrads, is that many of the faculty may be focused on their research, not on your instruction.